aku24-training/long_read/README.md

 # Long Read Assembly

-A tutorial on Nanopore long read genome assembly.
+This is a tutorial on Nanopore long read genome assembly.